Nick Szabo

+Nicholas Szabo is an American computer scientist, legal scholar, and cryptographer known for his research in smart contracts and digital currency.

+Education

-Nicholas Szabo is a computer scientist, legal scholar, and cryptographer known for his research in digital contracts and digital currency.
-He graduated from the University of Washington in 1989 with a degree in computer science and received a Juris Doctor degree from George Washington University Law School.
+Szabo graduated from the University of Washington in 1989 with a bachelor's degree in computer science and received a Juris Doctor degree from George Washington University Law School.
 He holds an honorary professorship at the Universidad Francisco Marroquín.

+Payments and digital currency

-The phrase and concept of "smart contracts" was developed by Szabo with the goal of bringing what he calls the "highly evolved" practices of contract law and practice to the design of electronic commerce protocols between strangers on the Internet.
+The phrase and concept of "smart property" was developed by Szabo with the goal of bringing what he calls the "highly evolved" practices of contract law and practice to the design of electronic commerce protocols between strangers on the Internet.
 In 1994, he wrote an introduction to the concept and, in 1996, an exploration of what smart contracts could do.
-Nick Szabo envisioned a digital marketplace built on these automatic, cryptographically secure processes.
-A place where transactions and business functions can happen trustlessly — without intermediaries.
-A current example of Smart Contracts in practise is on the Ethereum chain, where its team put Szabo's vision into effect.
+Nick Szabo proposed a digital marketplace built on these automatic, cryptographically secure processes.

 Szabo argued that a minimum granularity of micropayments is set by mental transaction costs.
-At one time Szabo was a proponent of "extropian" life extension techniques.
+In the 1990s, Szabo was a proponent of "extropian" life extension techniques.

-Bit gold

 In 1998, Szabo designed a mechanism for a decentralized digital currency he called "bit gold".
 Bit gold was never implemented, but has been called "a direct precursor to the Bitcoin architecture."
+According to Szabo, he was specifically focused on the double spend problem: "I was trying to mimic as closely as possible in cyberspace the security and trust characteristics of gold, and chief among those is that it doesn't depend on a trusted central authority."

-In Szabo's bit gold structure, a participant would dedicate computer power to solving cryptographic puzzles.
-In a bit gold network, solved puzzles would be sent to the Byzantine fault-tolerant public registry and assigned to the public key of the solver.
+In Szabo's bit gold structure, a participant would dedicate computer power to solving cryptographic problems.
+In a bit gold network, solved problems would be sent to the Byzantine fault-tolerant public registry and assigned to the public key of the solver.
 Each solution would become part of the next challenge, creating a growing chain of new property.
-This aspect of the system provided a way for the network to verify and time-stamp new coins, because unless a majority of the parties agreed to accept new solutions, they couldn't start on the next puzzle.
+This aspect of the system provided a way for the network to verify and time-stamp new coins, because unless a majority of the parties agreed to accept new solutions, they couldn't start on the next problem. (see also: proof-of-work system).

-When attempting to design transactions with a digital coin, you run into the "double-spending problem."
-Once data has been created, reproducing it is a simple matter of copying and pasting.
-Most digital currencies solve the problem by relinquishing some control to a central authority, which keeps track of each account's balance.
-This was an unacceptable solution for Szabo.
-"I was trying to mimic as closely as possible in cyberspace the security and trust characteristics of gold, and chief among those is that it doesn't depend on a trusted central authority," he said.